appcelerator-modules/ti.icloud/README.md

 Please direct all questions, feedback, and concerns to [info@appcelerator.com](mailto:info@appcelerator.com?subject=iOS%20iCloud%20Module).

 ## License
-Copyright(c) 2010-2011 by Appcelerator, Inc. All Rights Reserved.
+Copyright(c) 2010-Present by Axway Appcelerator.
+All Rights Reserved.
 Please see the LICENSE file included in the distribution for further details.